 - Germany: Required for larger dogs on DB trains.
 Also required for public transport in Berlin, but not enforced.

-- Greece: Larger dogs are not generally allowed on public transport, but required for larger dogs not in a carrier on the Hellenic Seaways ferries.
+- Greece: Larger dogs are not generally allowed on public transport, but required for larger dogs not in a carrier on many ferries.

 - Ireland: Larger dogs are not generally allowed on public transport, but when they are allowed in the guard van on Irish Rail trains, they require a muzzle.